alessandrozito98/ProgettoAPI2020/README.md

 # ProgettoAPI2020

+Description of the project can be found [here](https://martinenghi.faculty.polimi.it/courses/api/ProvaFinale2020.pdf).
-Speficic document can be found [here](https://martinenghi.faculty.polimi.it/courses/api/ProvaFinale2020specifica.pdf)
+Speficic document can be found [here](https://martinenghi.faculty.polimi.it/courses/api/ProvaFinale2020specifica.pdf).

 ## edU, or ed multiplies Undo
-*This project has been developed as part of the "Algoritmi e Principi dell'Informatica" course at [Politecnico di Milano](https://www.polimi.it/).* It has been evaluated with 29/30
+*This project has been developed as part of the "Algoritmi e Principi dell'Informatica" course at [Politecnico di Milano](https://www.polimi.it/).* It has been evaluated "29/30".

 A C program that reprents a text editor, where you can add, remove, print lines and do undo or redo actions.